An Overview

 hand side is anExpr::Ident

-with the value of "stuff" computed
+with the name of "stuff" computed

 is false